labjacquemont/MIND-GENESPARALLELCNV/README.md

 Call Rate: Samples Array Genotyping Call Rate

-To compute the summary quality data of the cohort, the user must provide to the pipeline the list of all individuals and follow the instruction in the readme.md file.
+To compute the summary quality data of the cohort, the user must provide to the pipeline the list of all individuals , and follow the pipeline how to in the readme.md file.
 Also, this step of the pipeline can be exectuted in parallel tasks.

 Here is an example of the command line on 10 subjects: